 Credit risk arises primarily from service agreements with related parties.
-The Company's main credit exposure lies the Syndicates which it manages and its subsidiaries, Arch Underwriting at Lloyd's (Australia) Pty Ltd ("AUALA"), and Arch Underwriting Agency (Australia) Pty Ltd ("AUAAPL").
-This risk is mitigated by internal financial and capital commitments to those companies from companies forming part of the Arch Capital Group Ltd. ("ACGL") group of companies.
-ACGL has an S&P credit rating A-.
+The Company's main credit exposure lies with the Syndicates which manages its subsidiaries, AUALA and AUAAPL.
+This risk is mitigated by internal financial and capital commitments to those companies from companies forming part of the ACGL group of companies.
+ACGL has an S&P credit rating A+.